THE BIG SLEEP. Timeless crime noir classic

 I haven’t mentioned yet what this film is actually about, and it’s probably worth outlining the plot, even if it’s widely known.
 The main character, private detective Philip Marlowe (Humphrey Bogart), appears at the residence of General Sternwood (Charles Waldron).
 He was summoned and hired to help him and his daughter Carmen (Martha Vickers) escape the clutches of a blackmailer demanding repayment of gambling debts.
 The conversation takes place in a heated glass room full of orchids, which “resemble human skin – they smell of debauchery and corruption.”
 After the conversation, it gets even hotter when the sweaty Marlowe encounters the general’s daughter, Vivian Rutledge (Lauren Bacall), who exhibits unsettling behaviors as if she has something on her conscience.
 The detective’s first lead is an antique shop owned by blackmailer Arthur Geiger, where Marlowe tests the librarian’s knowledge of classics (asking about an edition of Ben-Hur from 1860).
 The multi-layered plot leads the protagonist to a casino owned by gangster Eddie Mars (John Ridgely).

 There was something special between Humphrey Bogart and Lauren Bacall that attracted viewers to the screen.
-Not surprisingly, they also formed a relationship off-screen.
+Not surprisingly, they also formed a relationship in private life.
 Their chemistry was visible on screen, although it must be admitted that Bacall was not an outstanding actress, so without good writers, her role would not have been impressive even with the best partner.
 Therefore, their joint films were subordinated to this relationship, their verbal sparring, provocative gestures, and glances.
 As a result, they were not tightly plotted works, but they stood the test of time.
 In discussing this film, it is fair to praise the supporting and episodic roles as well.
 Carmen, played by Martha Vickers, was characterized as “like a child who enjoys tearing the wings off flies.”
 According to Raymond Chandler, she overshadowed Lauren Bacall in the original 1945 version, so her role was reduced in the reissue.
 But even in the trimmed version, the seductive Carmen is a striking, memorable character.
 Among the episodic performances, attention is drawn to 20-year-old Dorothy Malone, who ten years later won an Oscar for her role as a nymphomaniac in the melodrama Written on the Wind (1956, dir.
 Douglas Sirk).
 The scene from The Big Sleep where the actress takes off her glasses at Marlowe’s request is one of the ideas for an erotic allusion, but it can also be unfortunately interpreted as a suggestion that people wearing glasses cannot be beautiful.

 Why is The Big Sleep considered a classic film noir?
 This genre is characterized primarily by a specific visual style rather than a fixed set of plot motifs.
 In the discussed production, the atmosphere of the created world matters more, consisting of characters who like the smell of cigarette smoke, streets bathed in rain and darkness, cars dredged from the lake, and stuffy rooms.
 The question of “who done it?” – often asked in Agatha Christie novels – is less important.
 What matters more is the investigative process of navigating through the urban jungle.
 This jungle is populated by shady characters – blackmailers, murderers, hustlers, and duplicitous women – but even the detective himself is not without flaws.
 He acts within the law, but sometimes the situation spirals out of control, overwhelming him.
 The investigative procedure requiring the use of gray matter can lead the protagonist to such a point that he is forced to confront violence.
 Something cracks in the human then – he becomes more calculating and cynical.
 Characters like Philip Marlowe and films like The Big Sleep are also referred to as hard-boiled.
 The historical background, such as World War II and the post-war period in the 1940s, is not insignificant – there was an atmosphere of mistrust in the world at that time, which was reflected on the movie screen.